From random matrices to long range dependence: Introduction

 for all $1\le i,j\le N$.
 Clearly, $W_N$ is symmetric by construction, and hence its eigenvalues are all real.
 For any $N\times N$ symmetric matrix $A$, denote its eigenvalues by $\lambda_1(A)\le\ldots\le\lambda_N(A)$, and define its empirical spectral distribution, henceforth abbreviated to $\esd$, by

 Section \ref{sec:result} lists the main results of the paper.
 That section is divided into three subsections.
 In Subsection \ref{subsec:esd}, the results that study the limit of $\esd(W_N/\sqrt N)$ as $N\to\infty$ are listed, the main result being Theorem \ref{t1}.
-In Subsection \ref{subsec:em}, a variant of the $\esd$ called eigen measure is defined.
+In Subsection \ref{subsec:em}, a variant of the $\esd$ called ``eigen measure'' is defined.
 The main result of that subsection, Theorem \ref{discrete.t1}, studies the limit of the eigen measure of $W_N/N$ as $N\to\infty$.
 The above two theorems motivate a natural definition of long range dependence, which is discussed in Subsection \ref{subsec:lrd}.
+Section \ref{example} contains a corollary and a few examples.
 The proofs of the results mentioned in Section \ref{sec:result} are given in Section \ref{sec:proof}.
-Finally, in Section \ref{example}, the paper is concluded with a corollary and a few examples.

-We end this section by pointing out that Theorem \ref{t1} is actually an extension of the classical result by Wigner which says that if $X_{i,j}$ are i.i.d.\ standard normal random variables, then $\esd(W_N/\sqrt N)$ converges to the Wigner semicircle law (defined in \eqref{eq.defwsl}).
-Relaxation of the independence assumption has previously been investigated by \cite{ KM2008, cha, GT} and \cite{RTWR}.
-The articles by \cite{Ngyuen:Rourke, adam, HLN, Naumov} and \cite{OE2012} have studied the sample covariance matrix and non-symmetric matrices after imposing some dependence structures.
+We would like to point out that Theorem \ref{t1} is actually an extension of the classical result by Wigner which says that if $X_{i,j}$ are i.i.d.\ standard normal random variables, then $\esd(W_N/\sqrt N)$ converges to the Wigner semicircle law (defined in \eqref{eq.defwsl}).
+Relaxation of the independence assumption has previously been investigated by \cite{banna}, \cite{BKV}, \cite{BKA}, \cite{KM2008}, \cite{cha}, \cite{ GT}, \cite{magda}, \cite{marlevede:peligrad:peligrad:2015}, \cite{gotze:naumov:tikhomirov:2015} and \cite{RTWR}. \comment{correction-40} The articles by \cite{Ngyuen:Rourke, adam, HLN, Naumov} and \cite{OE2012} have studied the sample covariance matrix and non-symmetric matrices after imposing some dependence structures.
 A work by \cite{anderson:zeitouni:2008}, which is related to the current paper, considered the $\esd$ of Wigner matrices where on and off diagonal elements form a finite-range dependent random field; in particular, the entries are assumed to be independent beyond a finite range, and within the finite range the correlation structure is given by a kernel function.
-The results of the current paper, however, are more general than those therein.
+It should be noted that the results therein also apply for entries that are not necessarily Gaussian.
+The results of the current paper are more general but apply only to Gaussian matrices. \newcomment{Comment 1}